Independent Events Formula

 Formal View

-- Using the multiplication rule for independent events when the events are dependent
+- Using the multiplication rule when events are actually dependent — for dependent events you must use instead.

 Common Mistakes Guide